supernord/2025-ABACBS-workshop/_episodes/25-run_proteinfold.md

 {: .solution }

 > ## Service units
-> - We can again use the Pawsey [calculator](https://pawseysc.github.io/su-calculator/) to estimate the service unit (SU) cost of our workflow execution.
+> - We can use the Pawsey [calculator](https://pawseysc.github.io/su-calculator/) to estimate the service unit (SU) cost of our workflow execution.
 > - A full scale execution was completed in 0.75 hours using a single GPU (neglible CPU time).
 >
 > ~~~